-Any child who is made an offer for a school which was listed lower on their secondary school application than King Edward VI School will automatically be added to the waiting list, provided that the child achieved the minimum waiting list score or above for this School, for this particular year of entry, in the 11+ test.
+Any child who is made an offer for a school which was listed lower on their secondary school application than Stratford Girls' Grammar School will automatically be added to the waiting list, provided that the child achieved the minimum waiting list score or above for this school, for this particular year of entry, in the 11+ test.

-In accordance with the Admissions Code (2014), waiting lists will be held for one term until Friday 31st December 2021.
-Children aged 12 or under will continue to be tested using the CEM Centre 11+ test until the waiting list is dissolved on Friday 31st December 2021.
+In accordance with the Admissions Code (2014), waiting lists will be held for one term until Sunday 31st December 2022.
+Children aged 12 or under will continue to be tested using the CEM Centre 11+ test until the waiting list is dissolved on Sunday 31st December 2022.
 (Please note that children already aged 12 will have the oldest age weighting applied to their score and will then be ranked against the other children who have taken the test).

-After Friday 31st December 2021, the CEM Centre 11+ test will continue to be used for children under the age of 12.
-For children aged 12 or over the School will set tests in English and Mathematics to judge academic suitability against the rest of the cohort.
+After Sunday 31st December 2022, the CEM Centre 11+ test will continue to be used for children under the age of 12.
+For children aged 12 or over the School will instead arrange for them to sit tests in English and Mathematics to judge academic suitability against the rest of the cohort.
 See Section 3 - In-Year Applications for Years 7 to 11.

 2.4.6.
-Offers:
+Offers

-Offers will be made on Monday 1st March 2021 by the child's home authority as per the co-ordinated secondary school scheme.
-Subject to the arrangements of the home authority, parents/carers will be expected to accept the offer within two weeks of the offer being made.
-A further letter reminding parents/carers will be sent before the child is withdrawn from the offer lists.
-As well as the offer from their home authority, parents/carers who registered with Warwickshire Admissions will receive an additional letter confirming the child's score, along with the qualifying scores and minimum waiting list scores for each Warwickshire Grammar School.
+Offers will be made on Tuesday 1st March 2022 by the child's home authority as per the co-ordinated secondary school scheme.
+Subject to the arrangements of the home authority, parent / carers will be expected to accept the offer within two weeks of the offer being made.
+A further letter reminding parents / carers will be sent before the child is withdrawn from the offer lists.
+As well as the offer from their home authority, parents / carers who registered with Warwickshire Admissions will receive an additional letter confirming the child's score, along with the qualifying scores and minimum waiting list scores for each Warwickshire Grammar School.

 2.4.7.
-Appeals:
+Appeals

-The parent/carers of all children refused places will be notified of their right of appeal via their home Local Authority.
+Parents / carers of all children refused places will be notified of their right of appeal via their home Local Authority.
 Appeals are held before an independent panel.

 2.4.8.
-Admissions above the Published Admission Number (PAN):
+Admissions above the Published Admission Number (PAN)

-Under the Admissions Code (2014), Admissions Authorities including King Edward VI School may admit above their PAN.
+Under the Admissions Code (2014), Admissions Authorities including Stratford Girls' Grammar School may admit above their PAN.
 If they do so, they must notify the Local Authority of their intention to do so.
-They may also admit above PAN in-year.
+They may also admit above PAN In-Year.

 2.4.9.
-Fair Access Protocol (FAP):
+Fair Access Protocol (FAP)

 Warwickshire Local Authority has developed a FAP with Headteachers.
-King Edward VI School has adopted the protocol and its provisions are recognised by the School as the Admissions Authority and incorporated into these admission arrangements.
+Stratford Girls' Grammar School has adopted the protocol and its provisions are recognised by the School as the Admissions Authority and incorporated into these admission arrangements.

 2.5.
-Information and Important Dates for Parents:
+Information and Important Dates for Parents / Carers